Singapore Underwater Federation falsified finswimming results in 2023 SEA Games selection: SNOC, SportSG

 Finswimming is split into several categories, with swimmers using monofins - the ones resembling fish tails - and others donning bifins or stereofins - those typically used by scuba divers.

-A team comprising Bernice Ting, Jamie Ang, Vanessa Ong and Jovita Ho represented Singapore in the 4x200m surface relay at the 2023 SEA Games.
+A team comprising Bernice Ting, Jamie Ang, Vanessa Ong and Jovita Ho represented Singapore in the 4x200m surface relay at the 2023 SEA Games in Cambodia.
 They finished last in the four-team final, about 50 seconds behind winners Vietnam.

 RESULTS FOR GAMES SELECTION